processity/dreamhouse-audicity/TUTORIAL.md

 <!--
 ### Important Steps for Scratch Orgs

 > _**Note:** Make sure to take note of the username of your Salesforce admin user.
-If you’re using a scratch org, you’ll need to generate a password to ease with the installation of the Audicity AppExchange package.
+If you’re using a scratch org, you’ll need to generate a password to ease with the installation of the Processity Data History AppExchange package.
 An easy way to do both of these is using the Salesforce CLI from the dreamhouse-audicity directory._

 _To generate a password_